 The Board sets performance objectives and delegates the investment management process to the Manager.
 The achievement of the Company's performance objectives relative to the market requires active management of the portfolio of assets and securities.
 The Manager's approach is to construct a portfolio which is compatible with the Manager's view of future trends in the UK and global economies.
 The Manager is a long term investor, prepared to take substantial positions in securities and sectors which may well be out of fashion, but which the Manager believes will have potential for material increases in earnings and, in due course, dividends and share prices.
 Strategy, asset allocation and stock selection decisions by the Manager can lead to underperformance of the benchmark index and/or income targets.
 The Manager's style may result in a concentrated portfolio with significant overweight or underweight positions in individual stocks or sectors compared to the index and consequently the Company's performance may deviate significantly, possibly for extended periods, from that of the benchmark index.
+In a similar way, the Manager manages other portfolios holding many of the same stocks as the Company which reflects the Manager's high conviction style of investment management.
+This could significantly increase the liquidity and price risk of certain stocks under certain scenarios and market conditions.
 However the Board and Manager believe that the investment process and policy outlined above should, over the long term, meet the Company's objectives of capital growth in excess of the benchmark index and real dividend growth.